gdennie/freya.documentation/guides/stack-overview.md

 To make full use of the Freya stack it's useful to understand how the stack fits together and what is provided by the different libraries.
 That way you can decide what you want to build and what level of abstraction suits you.

-## Low Level Libraries
+## Low-Level Libraries

 ### Freya.Core

 _Freya.Core_ is one of the lowest level libraries in the Freya stack.
-Along with Freya.Types, it's one of two libraries which have no dependencies within the Freya stack, and it serves as a basic functional abstraction over [OWIN][owin].
+Along with _Freya.Types_, it's one of two libraries which have no dependencies within the Freya stack, and it serves as a basic functional abstraction over [OWIN][owin].
 The chief functionality provided by _Freya.Core_ is fully-featured computation expression for working with OWIN compatible web requests/reposnses, wrapping the raw dictionary abstraction of OWIN with a more idiomatically F# interface to that data.

 This computation expression (simply called `freya`) comes with a set of operators and functions for working with the data inside the OWIN state, and some useful functions for working in a request/response-centric way, such as memoising computation expressions for the lifetime of a request.

-For more on _Freya.Core_ see the in-depth guides on the [Core Overview][core-overview], [Core Abstraction][core-abstraction] and [Core Syntax Options][core-syntax].
+For more on _Freya.Core_ see the guides [Core Overview][core-overview] and [Core Syntax Options][core-syntax] (though [Core Syntax Options][core-syntax] can be safely deferred until you're comfortable with the Freya stack).

 ### Freya.Types.*